Piedmont, Oklahoma: Education

 The Piedmont school district reports an enrollment of 4,823 students for the 2021–2022 school year.
 Piedmont's school district consists of 7 school facilities: Early Childhood Center, 3 Elementary Schools, Intermediate School, Middle School, and High School.
 School teams are known by the nickname "Wildcats."

-Piedmont High School won the Class C girls basketball State Championship in 1967.

-The Pride of Piedmont Winter Guard won a MAPAA State Championship in 2006.
-In 2009, they won the WGPO State Championship.
-In 2010, the Pride of Piedmont Middle School Winter Guard won the state championship in their class.
-In 2017 The Piedmont High School Varsity Winter Guard Placed 2nd in their class.

-The Piedmont Girls' Track Team won the Class 4A State Championship in 2009 and 2010.

-The Piedmont Boys' Cross Country Team won the Class 5A State Championship in 2018, setting a state record in the process.
-This also marks the school's first state championship for any boys' sport.

-The Piedmont Girls' Basketball Team won the Class 5A State Championship in 2019.

-The Piedmont Girls’ Softball team won the Class 5A State Championship game in 2019, defeating Carl Albert HS.
-It was the first Softball state championship in school history.
-The Piedmont Softball team also won the Class 5A State Championship in 2021, defeating Coweta HS.

-The Piedmont Marching Band won the Class 5A State Grand Championship at the OBA competition in 2021 with their show "Door 13".

 Government

 Piedmont is a home rule city served by a council–manager government.

 Jason Orr was the City Manager from July 2016 until August 2021 when he was fired by the City Council as the result of an investigation by the Oklahoma State Auditor and Inspector.
 The report revealed that Orr had violated Piedmont ordinances with the purchase of two pickup trucks by not obtaining prior Council approval and soliciting competitive bids as required.
-The report also revealed the shocking revelation that Orr had contacted City Council members via phone calls prior to the purchase in February 2020 which appeared "to be an action of the Council conducted outside of an official meeting, a circumvention of the Open Meetings Act".
+The report also revealed that Orr had contacted City Council members via phone calls prior to the purchase in February 2020 which appeared "to be an action of the Council conducted outside of an official meeting, a circumvention of the Open Meetings Act".
 No action was ever taken against the Council members for their actions.

 Josh Williams has been the City Manager since June 2022.
 Kurt Mayabb was the Mayor from April 2019 to November 2023.
 Former Mayor Pro-tem Melissa Ashford is the current Mayor until the term expires in April 2023.